cdmoro/literature-clock/README.md

 - [Twitter](https://twitter.com/CarlosBonadeo)
 - [LinkedIn]([https://twitter.com/CarlosBonadeo](https://www.linkedin.com/in/cdbonadeo/))

-Run `npm run translate` for a numbered menu to create languages, translate batches, review drafts in the terminal or browser, and apply approved translations.

-New languages can start as a full copy of `quotes.en-GB.csv` with `Draft=true` and publish reviewed quotes gradually.
-Pending quotes are excluded from clock data;
-uncovered minutes use localized fallback messages.
-See the [gradual translation workflow](scripts/TRANSLATING.md#start-a-language-and-publish-gradually).
+Run `npm run admin` for the local Vite translation administrator at `http://127.0.0.1:5174`.
+Create languages, translate batches directly into draft CSV rows, and review/edit/approve them from the browser. `npm run translate` remains available as a terminal alternative.

+New languages start from `quotes.en-GB.csv` with `Draft=true` and stay out of the clock's selector until explicitly enabled. `?locale=el-GR-draft` previews pending quotes after generating the time data, without enabling `locale=el-GR`.
+Draft URLs are unlisted, not private.
+See the [translation workflow](scripts/TRANSLATING.md).